DeepRegNet/DeepReg/demos/paired_ct_lung/README.md

   - Train a network using DeepReg
 - Run the demo_predict.py script: This script does the following:
   - Use the pretrained network to make predictions for the test set
-  - Use the predicitons to plot the results (the path to the images generated in the logs will need to be specified, look at comments in the script to change this)
+  - Use the predictions to plot the results (the path to the images generated in the logs will need to be specified, look at comments in the script to change this)

 ## Pre-trained Model